Connecting Students to Agriculture

 Below are learning resources to bring agriculture and food education into your classroom.
 These resources are available for you to download, or order online, to help further the food/farm connection with your Take a Bite of BC Culinary Arts students (as well as Home Economics students).

 The Spotlight Series is a compilation of multi-faceted toolkits for various BC foods featuring videos, lessons, activities, recipes, GIS activities, and more.

-- Hazelnuts: BC Hazelnut Video, Choose Your Own Adventure Hazelnut Farming Activity and Lesson Plan, Honey Mustard Chicken with Goat Cheese, Prosciutto Ham, and Balsamic Jus Served with BC Hazelnut and Basil Pesto Recipe, Chocolate Pudding with BC Honey and Candied Hazelnuts Recipe,
+- Hazelnuts: Hazelnut Video, Choose Your Own Adventure Hazelnut Farming Activity and Lesson Plan, Honey Mustard Chicken with Goat Cheese, Prosciutto Ham, and Balsamic Jus Served with BC Hazelnut and Basil Pesto Recipe, Chocolate Pudding with BC Honey and Candied Hazelnuts Recipe, Grow BC Hazelnut Story

 - Honey: BC Honey Video, Honey Tasting Activity and Lesson Plan, Chocolate Pudding with BC Honey Candied Hazelnuts Recipe, BC Belgian Endive and Cranberry Slaw with Honey recipe, Grow BC Honey Story